sarapohland/parce-nav/README.md

 python navigation/control/controller/analyze.py <data_dir>
 ```

 The data directory (data_dir) should be the folder where the CSV file(s) you collected in the previous step are stored.
 By default, this is `results/navigation/`.
 This command will print a table with the total number of success, timeouts, and collisions across all trials for each controller type, as well as the average navigation time, path length, linear velocity, angular velocity, linear acceleration, and angular acceleration across all of the trials.
+You can optionally use the scenario flag to print a table of results for each scenario indepentlty, in addition to the results pulled across all scenarios.

 ### 9d.
 Create videos of controllers with varying levels of competency awareness